 If you are the beneficial owner of shares of common stock or Class A common stock held in "street name" by a bank, broker or other nominee, such other party is the record holder of the shares and is required to vote those shares in accordance with your instructions.
-If you do not give instructions to the record holder, that party will be prohibited from voting your shares on any matter other than with respect to the approval of the amendment to our Articles to increase the number of shares of common stock and Class A common stock authorized for issuance thereunder and the ratification of the appointment of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2018.
+If you do not give instructions to the record holder, that party will be prohibited from voting your shares on any matter other than with respect to the ratification of the appointment of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2018.
 If you do not provide instructions to the record holder, your shares will be treated as "broker non-votes" with respect to all other proposals voted on at the 2018 Annual Meeting.
-Additionally, the record holder may elect not to vote your shares with respect to the approval of the amendment to our Articles to increase the number of shares of common stock and Class A common stock authorized for issuance thereunder or the ratification of our independent registered public accounting firm, in which case your shares would also be treated as "broker non-votes" with respect to that proposal.
+Additionally, the record holder may elect not to vote your shares with respect to the ratification of our independent registered public accounting firm, in which case your shares would also be treated as "broker non-votes" with respect to that proposal.
 All "broker non-votes" will be included for purposes of calculating the presence of a quorum, but otherwise will be treated as shares not voted on a proposal.